Anchor Attention for Hybrid Crowd Forecasts Aggregation: Methodology

+As neural machine translation architecture is flexible to translate any language pairs, we can treat individual forecasts as the source language, the aggregated forecasts as the target language, and use neural machine translation methods to learn to translate them.
+Consider a multiple-choice question with $k$ answer options.
+An individual forecast could be represented as $\mathbf{x_i \in R^k}$.
+Denote $\mathbf{x_t}$ as the last forecast on a day, to compute aggregated forecast at the end of that day, we could use output state $\mathbf{h_t}$ projected with output weight $W^O$ to produce the aggregated forecast $\mathbf{y_t \in R^k}$.
+We will elaborate on the setup in Sec.
+4.6.

-We can see $H_i$ is most influenced by $X_i$ (the last input), more specifically its projection $Q_i$, because $Q_i$ will be used as the query vector to compute the alignment score with input from previous time steps.
-For language tasks, this is desired, as the last token usually contains important information (e.g., ``?'' implies a sentence is a question).
-In the task of forecast aggregation, this is \emph{not} desired.
+This approach is similar to the setup in neural machine translation, but it has a drawback rooted in the nature of forecasting data.
+From Eq.
+(5), $\mathbf{h_i}$ is most influenced by $\mathbf{x_i}$ (the last input), because its projection $\mathbf{q_i}$ will be used as the query vector to compute the alignment score with all previous forecasts.
+For language tasks, this is not a problem, as the last token usually contains useful information, like ``?'' implies this sentence is a question.
+In the task of forecast aggregation, this means the aggregation weight for each forecast is determined by their similarity to the last forecast, which is \emph{not} desired.
 Any forecast can be the last forecast at the moment of making an aggregated forecast.
 The output of the aggregation system should not be oversensitive to the last forecast.

-\subsubsection{Anchor Attention}
+\subsection{Anchor Attention}

-Anchor attention use an anchor vector $A$, which is independent of input sequence X, to replace the query vector $Q$.
-Here $A$ is the sentence embedding of question text that captures the semantics of question.
-Now the alignment score is calculated as:
+Based on the above discussion and the issue of using self-attention on the forecasts aggregation task, we proposed Anchor Attention.
+Anchor attention uses an anchor vector $\mathbf{a}$, which is independent of input sequence $\mathbf{x}$, to replace the query vector $\mathbf{q}$.
+Here, $\mathbf{a}$ is the sentence embedding of question text that captures the semantics of the question, $\mathbf{e_{text}}$ is question text embedding.
+Replacing Eq.
+(5), the alignment score is calculated as: